sras/yaar/README.md

 ```

-The type class thing that converts a type level list to a plain old list is as follows.
+The type class thing that converts a type level list of symbols to a two dimensional list of strings is as follows.

 ```
 class ManySymbols a where